Read time: 5 minutes

 More than 150 years after it was built, the power of the spoken word still engages audiences inside the landmark Franklin School building, where teachers taught language arts for decades and where two inventors made history with wireless voice communication.
 Here, the legacy of language continues.

 SEGD’s New York Chapter hosted a presentation of the project given by Jake Barton, Principal and Founder of Local Projects on November 4th, 2020.
-A video of that discussion is available here.
 Because of COVID-19, Planet Word is temporarily closed to the public, stay connected for updates at their website: www.planetwordmuseum.org.
 For a fun video tour of Planet Word, click here.